mattbawn/MCB_Data_Science/bioinformatics.md

 ---

-Put simply, bioinformatics is the science of storing, retrieving and analysing large amounts of biological information.
+**Definition** Put simply, bioinformatics is the science of storing, retrieving and analysing large amounts of biological information.
 It is a highly interdisciplinary field involving many different types of specialists, including biologists, molecular life scientists, computer scientists and mathematicians.

 ---